patrickfinnigan/custom_yugioh_banlists_react/README.md

 ### To Dos

-- Determine how to handle card entries that violate the cuurrent F/L threshholds (ex. cards that show up with a minPrice of more than $5 are still showing up on the Limited section of the list)
+- Try adding the actual F/L listed cards in the mix

-- Remove quotes from name entries like "Infernoble Arms - Durendal"
+- Remove quotes from name entries like "Infernoble Arms - Durendal" (thats the only card thats like that so not a big deal)

-- Figure out why some API entries return with "0.00" in their set_price values, including the following:
+- Start on Pauper Banlist

-  - Red Dragon Archfiend/Assault Mode
+### Future Plans

-  - Dragonmaid Hospitality
+- Add PDF download capability to snapshot tournament lists
-  - Toon Bookmark
+- Include method to commit card IDs to text file to include custom banlists for online simulators like EDO and Omega